Spreading the Fire of Flamenco: Maria Juncal in Madrid, Spain

 It’s so rooted in the feeling that it resonates with everyone?

 MJ: We need to travel back in time to find out how.
-It was an expression of the gypsy people.
+It was an expression of the Romani people.
 They were travelling but they always kept their culture with them.
 The stories that talk about this are from 1742.
-That year one of the kings declared that all the gypsy people from Seville need to be thrown out.
-So the gypsies were dealing with expulsion from society and even their clothes were taken from them.
+That year one of the kings declared that all the Romani people from Seville need to be thrown out.
+So the Romanis were dealing with expulsion from society and even their clothes were taken from them.
 The stories say that men hung their heads in shame but the women walked with their heads held up in pride, even when they were being kicked around.
 The women held their heads up out of pride, even when their clothes had been taken away from them and in front of the people who were screaming terrible things at them.
-In the gypsy culture, the women cared a lot about their clothes and appearance.
+In the Romani culture, the women cared a lot about their clothes and appearance.
 So when their clothes were taken away, one would expect that they would be ashamed but they were not.

 That is amazing.
 The way they had so much pride even in the midst of the worst suffering.
 I guess that’s where the powerful feminine expression comes from?

 MJ: All of the things that happened to the Romani are in the flamenco.
 That is the beauty of it.

 Anything you’d like to say to our readers?